Starting Loop: Settings

 • Many loopers add in the effects of protein and fat along with carbs as an Effective Carb amount

 • If you’ve been using Temp Basals or Extended Bolus to handle meals, you’ll need to learn a new protocol.
-These videos should help
+These videos should help.
+There is NO extended bolus in Loop.

 • Once you figure it out – you will probably wonder how you ever did it before – but there is a learning curve